-So, then, a phaser is a stereo equalizer?
+So, then, is a phaser a stereo equalizer?
 Well, no.

 For more information on stereo EQ, check out my article What Is Stereo Equalization/EQ In Audio & How Does It Work?

-The phaser effect is really cool and I had to do my research for this article.
+The phaser effect is really cool, and I had to do my research for this article.
 I’m glad to be able to share what I’ve learned with you.
 Let’s learn about phaser pedals and how they work!

 What Are Phaser Pedals & How Do They Work?

 Phaser pedals are stompbox-style units designed to receive guitar, bass or other instrument signals and produce the modulation-type phaser effect.

 The MXR Phase 90 (link to check the price on Amazon) is one of the most popular phaser pedals ever to be produced and is ultra-simple with its single knob.

 The MXR Phase 90 is featured in My New Microphone’s Top 11 Best Phaser Pedals For Guitar & Bass.